-- 1. Translation paper (second language)
+- 1. Translation paper (subsidiary language)

-- 2. Prepared texts (second language)
+- 2. Prepared texts (subsidiary language)

-- 3. Text edition essay (second language; a submitted essay or 'take-home paper')
+- 3. Text edition essay (subsidiary language; a submitted essay or 'take-home paper')

-You may, if you wish, replace either paper 2 or paper 3 with one of papers 4, 5, 6, 7 and 8 as specified for Egyptology and Ancient Near Eastern Studies as a main subject in the regulations for the Honour School of Asian & Middle Eastern Studies, subject to the availability of relevant teaching and to tutors' approval.
+You may, if you wish, replace either paper 2 or paper 3 with one of papers 4, 5, 6 and 8 as specified for Egyptology and Ancient Near Eastern Studies as a main subject in the regulations for the Honour School of Asian & Middle Eastern Studies, subject to the approval of the Subject Group.